 see attached images (Linux and Windows, QGIS master)

-#6 Updated by Benjamin Schepers about 5 years ago
+#6 Updated by Benjamin Schepers over 5 years ago

 please have a look at my screenshots.